bridgethass/udacity-dsnd-project1/README.md

 ## Licensing, Authors, Acknowledgments <a name="licensing"></a>

 Data is provided by http://insideairbnb.com/get-the-data.html and hosted on https://www.kaggle.com/airbnb/seattle/data, which also includes the licensing information.
-The code here is licensed uner open source GNU ..., and is free to use as you would like!
+The code here is licensed under open source GNU ..., and is free to use as you would like!